Introduction to Online Teaching and Learning

 - Identify local support for online teachers and learners;

-- Design introductory activities that support an online learning community;
+- Design introductory communications and activities that support diversity, equity, and inclusion;

 Optional Continuing Education Credit